 There is no doubt that the pandemic will continue to impact typical air travel and not in a good way.
 However, I’m hopeful as airlines are doing all they can to make travel safe.
 I have never in my life seen such clean airplanes, and doesn’t that make us happy!

-Southwest Airlines has opened its calendar for booking flights for December much earlier than usual.
-And by the looks things, lots of flights are already sold out.
+Southwest Airlines has opened its calendar for booking flights through March 2024—much earlier than usual.
+And by the looks of things, lots of flights are already sold out.
 Now’s the time to book any holiday travel you have in mind.

 3. Family photo

 Whether it’s for your family Christmas card or to frame for a gift to friends and family, now’s a great time to take that photo.
 You’ll have plenty of time to shop around for the best price on high-quality prints.

 Generally, Shutterfly.com wins the race for low pricing.
 And the online photo site has rolled out its 2023 line of Holiday photos cards, plus so much more!

 Now in partnership with Costco active Costco members can enjoy 51% off regularly-priced Shutterfly orders, plus free shipping on orders $49 when accounts are connected using a Costco membership number and special merging functionality.